awsdocs/amazon-cloudfront-developer-guide/doc_source/origin-shield.md

 1. For **Origin Shield Region**, choose the AWS Region where you want to enable Origin Shield\.
 For help choosing a Region, see [Choosing the AWS Region for Origin Shield](#choose-origin-shield-region)\.

    If you are creating a new distribution, continue configuring your distribution, using the other settings on the page\.
-For more information, see [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information, see [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.

 1. Make sure to save your changes by choosing **Create** \(for a new origin in an existing distribution\) or **Create Distribution** \(for a new origin in a new distribution\)\.